next-multilingual/next-multilingual/README.md

 NEXT_PUBLIC_ORIGIN=http://localhost:3000
 ```

-Regardless of the environment, `next-multilingual` will look for a variables called `NEXT_PUBLIC_ORIGIN` to generate fully-qualified URLs.
+Regardless of the environment, `next-multilingual` will look for a variable called `NEXT_PUBLIC_ORIGIN` to generate fully-qualified URLs.
 If you are using Next.js' [`basePath`](https://nextjs.org/docs/api-reference/next.config.js/basepath), it will be added automatically to the base URL.

 `NEXT_PUBLIC_ORIGIN` will only accept fully qualified domains (e.g. `http://example.com`), without any paths.